 Dear parents, read our Newsletter and find out how to move the F-words into your child's school!

 F-words Tip Sheet and Newsletter for Educators

 Dear Educators, learn how to move the F-words into your schools by reading our Tip Sheet and Newsletter!

-F-words in Child Development Poster:
+F-words for Child Development Poster:

-The following poster showcases the six F-words in child development.
+The following poster showcases the six F-words for child development.
 We encourage you to download this poster and share it with friends, family, and colleagues.
-The CanChild F-words Research Team revised the title of this poster, which was originally, ‘The F-words in Childhood Disability’, to the ‘F-words in Child Development’, to highlight that these F-words can be applied to ALL children, and not just those who have disabilities.
+The CanChild F-words Research Team revised the title of this poster, which was originally, ‘The F-words in Childhood Disability’, to the ‘F-words for Child Development’, to highlight that these F-words can be applied to ALL children, and not just those who have disabilities.
 If you are an educator, we encourage you to hang this poster in your class to introduce your students to the F-words ideas and provide a more holistic approach to child development in the classroom.

 Educational Outreach Visits